 Over time, the paint may also fall off due to wear and tear.

-Therefore it is absolutely CRUCIAL that you understand the importance of non-toxic paint you can use for painting items for your pet birds.
+Therefore you MUST understand the importance of non-toxic paint for painting items for your pet birds.

 (b) Bird baths, Birdhouses, and Bird Feeders are Subjected to the Outdoor Elements

-If you’re planning to do a little paint project for a bird bath, birdhouse, or bird feeder, then you’ll know that these items are usually left out in the open – probably in your backyard!
+If you plan to do a little paint project for a bird bath, birdhouse, or bird feeder, then you’ll know these items are usually left out in the open – probably in your backyard!

 Naturally, these items that you are about to paint will be subjected to lots of weather and climate conditions.